Primary and Secondary Education

 Open daily, 10am-5pm from May 16th to September 7th.
 Open Friday & Saturday only, September 12th to September 27th.
 Tours available all year.
 Admission: Adults – $6.00, Children (6-12) – $3.00, Under 6 – Free.
 T: (780) 349-3353.

-The Westlock Art Club open the Westlock Art Gallery to the public every Friday from 12pm - 4pm in the Heritage Building, 10007 - 100 Avenue (kitty corner from Sobeys).
+The Westlock Art Gallery has been opened by the Westlock Art Club to the public every Friday from 12pm – 4pm in the Westlock Rotary Spirit Centre, 9603-100 Street Westlock.

 Tourist Information Centres